vipul2802/o365hq.com/content/blog/Top 8 solutions to secure your Office 365 Business.md

 get a better score.
 You can choose which recommendations to follow at what time, so it's very flexible and depends on the company's needs.

-If you want to know more about how to find and fix risks in Office 365 with Secure Score, please [see here.](https://social.technet.microsoft.com/wiki/contents/articles/36430.office-365-secure-score-find-and-fix-risks-in-office-365.aspx)
+If you want to know more about how to find and fix risks in Microsoft 365 with Secure Score, please [see here.](https://social.technet.microsoft.com/wiki/contents/articles/36430.office-365-secure-score-find-and-fix-risks-in-office-365.aspx)